starryforest-ymxk/StarryFramework/Assets/Plugins/StarryFramework/Info/README_EN.md

 1. Import framework dependencies

-   - Import the framework's dependency packages into your project: `Newtonsoft.Json`, `Addressables`
+  - If required dependencies are missing (`Newtonsoft.Json`, `Addressables`, `Unity UI`), the framework installs them automatically

 2. Import the framework
    - Import the downloaded `StarryFramework.unitypackage` into your project

 3. Configure the startup scene

-   - Open the `StarryFramework/Runtime/Scene/GameFramework.unity` scene
+  - Open the `Plugins/StarryFramework/Runtime/Scene/GameFramework.unity` scene

    - Select `File > Build Settings` from the Unity menu